You may have never heard of it, or you may be a convert.

 This was most likely due to the high levels of green tea antioxidants it contains.

-It’s known habitual green tea drinkers are less likely to develop certain cancers.
+It’s thought habitual green tea drinkers are less likely to develop certain cancers.

 It would be interesting to see more research in this area, particularly to discover whether kombucha confers any benefits over and above those we know are offered by green tea.